Radek1024/weather-app/README.md

-# Work in progress

 # weather-app
 weather application displaying current weather or five day forecast for given city

 # WHAT I LEARNED
-*making api calls using rest template
+*consuming apis using rest template
-*form handling in thymeleaf
+*form handling and decision making in thymeleaf